-Clifford Woods is owned by the Small Woodland Owners Association of Maine (SWOAM).
-As with all SWOAM properties, Clifford Woods is managed as a working forest and selective logging occasionally occurs on the property.
-The most recent logging operations in Clifford Woods were in 2009-2010 and 2010-2011.
+Clifford Woods is owned by Maine Woodland Owners (formerly SWOAM).
+As with all MWO properties, Clifford Woods is managed as a working forest and selective logging occasionally occurs on the property.
 If a logging operation is going on, the property will be posted warning users.

-Visit the Small Woodland Owners Association of Maine (SWOAM) online for more information or contact:
+Visit the Maine Woodland Owners online for more information or contact:

 The Clifford Woods has two trailheads.
 Leaving the center of Farmington, turn from Main Street on to Perham Street and stay straight for 1.0 miles.
 The southern trailhead lies on the roadside across from the intersection of Fairview Avenue.
 During non-church hours, the parking lot at the New Hope Baptist church, about a quarter-mile northeast of the trailhead, may be utilized.

 For the northern trailhead, turn on to Anson Street in downtown Farmington.
 After 0.4 miles, continue on to Titcomb Hill Road for 0.25 miles.
 The northern trailhead is located on the right side of Titcomb Hill Road.
 There is space to park by the trailhead.

 Success!
 A new password has been emailed to you.